hnegi2504/JAVASCRPIT/README.md

 # JAVASCRPIT
-A code repository for Javascripy
+A code repository for Javascript